Stefan Dercon: Research

 His book, Dull Disasters?
 How Planning Ahead Will Make A Difference was published in 2016, and provides a blueprint for renewed application of science, improved decision making, better preparedness, and pre-arranged finance in the face of natural disasters.
+The book contends that with the right financial tools (like insurance) and planning, natural hazards need not turn into major crises.
+It has influenced thinking on disaster risk financing and was cited by development practitioners for its practical solutions.